Deluxe Digital Studios Logo

 Font and Colors

 Despite the variety of logos, they are almost identical.
-Everywhere there is a circle and an inscription in the center.
-If in earlier versions they were accompanied by other elements, now this is not observed.
-The design is extremely concise and restrained, which testifies to the increased professionalism of the film company.
+Everywhere, there is a circle with an inscription at the center.
+In earlier versions, they were accompanied by other elements; this is no longer observed.
+The design is extremely concise and restrained, which testifies to the film company’s increased professionalism.

-The first logo has several types of fonts.
+The first logo uses several font styles.
 The word “Digital” is set in a combination of Core Sans N 93 Ex Black and Pragmatica Extended Black.
 For “Deluxe,” a personal typeface reminiscent of the Saxony Serial Heavy is used.
 The inscription “Studios” is made in a subtle grotesque.
-In other cases, preference is given to a font close to Avalon Bold by FontSite Inc. or Stolzl Bold by The Northern Block but with diagonal cut tops.
-The corporate palette is restrained and consists of three colors: red, white, and black.
+In other cases, preference is given to a font close to Avalon Bold by FontSite Inc. or Stolzl Bold by The Northern Block, but with diagonal cut tops.
+The corporate palette is restrained, consisting of three colors: red, white, and black.